 Section 6: Vacancies

 All members of the Board of Directors shall hold the office to which elected or appointed for the term thereof or until a successor is elected or appointed.
 Vacancies on the Board of Directors that result from resignation, removal, death, disqualification, inability to act, failure of the members to elect the prescribed number of directors, or any other cause may be filled by the Board of Directors for the unexpired term.
 Vacancies in director positions filled by the Board of Directors shall be filled by a board member from the region with the vacancy.
+Vacancies in officer positions filled by the Board of Directors may be filled at large.

-Officers and directors of the association who have ceased to be members of their local school board shall continue to hold their respective office until the next annual election of the association.
-The past president may continue to serve on the Board of Directors even if no longer a member of a local board.
+In the event any officer or director of the Association ceases to be a member of their local school board, an immediate vacancy shall be deemed to exist in that individual’s position on the Board of Directors.
+The Board of Directors shall, within ninety (90) days of the vacancy, appoint a qualified individual from the same region to fill the unexpired term; provided, however, that if the vacancy occurs on or after July 1 in the final year of the individual’s current term, the Board of Directors may, in its discretion, decline to fill the vacancy.
+If the Board declines to fill the vacancy pursuant to this provision, the vacancy shall be filled at the next annual meeting of the Association in accordance with applicable election procedures.
+The individual appointed to fill a vacancy pursuant to this section shall serve for the remainder of the unexpired term.
+The immediate past president may continue to serve as a member of the Board of Directors regardless of their membership status on a local school board.

 Section 7: Removal of a Board Member